Montana Grizzlies football

 The Montana Grizzlies football (commonly referred to as the "Griz") program represents the University of Montana in the Division I Football Championship Subdivision (FCS) of college football.
 The Grizzlies have competed in the Big Sky Conference since 1963, where it is a founding member.
-They play their home games on campus in Missoula at Washington–Grizzly Stadium, where they had an average attendance of 25,377 in 2016.
+They play their home games on campus in Missoula at Washington–Grizzly Stadium, where they had an average attendance of 26,978 in 2023.

-The Grizzlies had an unprecedented streak of 25 consecutive winning seasons from 1986 to 2011, and this included runs to the NCAA FCS (formerly Division I-AA) championship seven times.
-In Washington-Grizzly Stadium, they have a winning percentage of .890 which includes the playoffs.
+The Grizzlies had a streak of 25 consecutive winning seasons from 1986 to 2011, including seven runs to the NCAA FCS (formerly Division I-AA) championship.
+As of completion of the 2023 season, the 2012 season is the Montana Grizzlies' only losing season in the past 37 years.
+The Grizzlies play in Washington-Grizzly Stadium, known as the Mecca of the FCS.
+It is known for its relentless crowd noise and intense passion of its fans.
+They have a winning percentage of .890 including the playoffs.
+In Stadium Journey Magazine, Washington-Grizzly was ranked #1 in all of the FCS for football game day experience and 7th in all college football including FBS schools.
 They hold the records for most playoff appearances in a row (17), Big Sky Conference titles in a row (12), and overall playoff appearances (19).
 Their success made them the most successful program in all of college football in the 2000s (119 wins) and third most successful team in FCS in the 1990s (93 wins).
 On September 4, 2021, Montana upset the #20 (FBS) Washington Huskies at Husky Stadium in Seattle, Washington.

 History

 Early years (1897–1934)

-The University of Montana's first football season was in 1897, where they won a single game against future rival Montana State.
+The University of Montana's first football season was in 1897, when the team played six games; they won a single game, against future rival Montana State.
 The team played only schools from Montana until it helped found the Northwest Intercollegiate Athletic Association (NWIAA) in 1902.
 In addition to Montana, this original Northwest Conference included Washington, Washington State, Oregon, Oregon State, Idaho, and Whitman College.
 Despite the association's stated goal of increasing intercollegiate athletics, Montana continued to play only the nearest teams.
-Unfortunately, the team would not win a game against a conference opponent until a 10-0 win over Washington State in 1914.
+Unfortunately, the team would not win a game against a Northwest Conference opponent until a 10-0 win over Washington State in 1914.

 In 1915, the Northwest Conference had become superfluous with the creation of the Pacific Coast Conference, which by 1924 already included the five public Northwest Conference schools from Washington, Oregon, and Idaho, in addition to California and Stanford.
 Montana joined the conference in 1924 and remained there through the 1949 season.
 Montana won only nine conferences games (8–16 against rival Idaho), and never played a home game against a team from the state of California.

 No team was organized in 1918, due to World War I and the 1918 flu pandemic.